Carrillo-Jesus/test-api-express/readme.md

-# Express API Starter (MVC)
+# Test Express API Starter (MVC)

-API with Express intended to serve as a basis for starting mern projects.
+API crud test with Express, intended to serve as a basis to start mern projects with integration tests.

 ## Requisitos previos